ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

 <https://smogofwar.be.ax>

-You're also given a zip file named `smogofwar.zip` that presumably has the contents of the website and the backend server that handles the chess game.
+You're also given a zip file named `smogofwar.zip` that presumably has the contents of the website and the server that handles the chess game.

 ## Solving the Challenge